nohzafk/nohzafk.github.io/content/posts/2024-07-25-using-record-as-dict-key-in-gleam.md

 4. Erlang-specific: They are native to the BEAM VM, so they work well with Gleam, which runs on this VM.

 It's important to note that:
 - Erlang references are not persistent across program runs.
-If you need to save and reload your tensors, you'll need to implement a serialization strategy.
+If you need to save and reload your records, you'll need to implement a serialization strategy.
 - References are not garbage collected until the object they're associated with is no longer referenced.

 ## Example